knat/XData/README.md

 <alias1 = "http://example.com/project1">
 ```

-The first `name-token` of the `qualifiable-name` is used to reference a URI alias:
+The first `name-token` of the `qualifiable-name` references a URI alias:

 ```
 alias1:Name1